themotu/sshez/README.md

 # sshez
 A simple ssh config and key automation tool.

 This isn't by any means a replacement for ssh.
 It still uses the standard ssh client.
-It simply checks to see if an alias exists.
-If it doesn't it creates it and generates you a key.
+It simply checks to see if an alias and key exist in your config.
+If it doesn't it creates it and generates you a key and sets up the alias for you.

+The benefit is you have a clean concise way os generating a new key per server.
+I find it's far too easy to just re-use a key and this allows me to have a new key per server with very little effort.

 ## Usage